Enhanced Adaptive Gradient Algorithms for Nonconvex-PL Minimax Optimization: Introduction

 \section{Introduction}

-Minimax optimization, due to its ability of capturing the nested structures by minimizing and maximizing two subsets of variables simultaneously, has recently been shown great successes in many machine learning applications such as generative adversarial networks~\citep{goodfellow2014generative}, robust learning~\citep{deng2021distributionally}, AUC maximization~\citep{guo2020communication} and reinforcement learning~\citep{wai2019variance}.
-In the paper, we consider the following stochastic minimax optimization problem:
+Minimax optimization, due to its ability of capturing the nested structures by minimizing and maximizing two subsets of variables simultaneously, has recently been shown great successes in many machine learning applications such as generative adversarial networks~\cite{goodfellow2014generative}, robust learning~\cite{deng2020distributionally}, AUC maximization~\cite{guo2020communication} and reinforcement learning~\cite{wai2019variance}.
+In the paper, we consider the following stochastic minimax optimization problem with nonsmooth regularization

-where $f(x,y)$ is possibly nonconvex in variable $x$, and is possibly nonconcave and satisfies Polyak-Lojasiewicz (PL) inequality~\citep{polyak1963gradient} in variable $y$.
-This PL condition is originally proposed to relax the strong convexity in minimization problem~\citep{polyak1963gradient}, which recently has been successfully analyzed in many machine learning models such as over-parameterized neural networks~\citep{frei2021proxy} and reinforcement learning~\citep{xiao2022convergence}.
+where $f(x,y)\equiv\mathbb{E}_{\xi \sim \mathcal{D}}\big[f(x,y;\xi)\big]$ is possibly nonconvex in variable $x$, and is possibly nonconcave and satisfies Polyak-Lojasiewicz (PL) inequality~\cite{polyak1963gradient} in variable $y$.
+Here the PL condition is originally proposed to relax the strong convexity in minimization problem~\cite{polyak1963gradient}, which recently has been successfully analyzed in many machine learning models such as over-parameterized neural networks~\cite{frei2021proxy} and reinforcement learning~\cite{xiao2022convergence}.
+In the problem~(\ref{eq:1}), the regularization $\psi(x)$ is a convex and possibly nonsmooth such as $\|x\|_1$.
+Meanwhile, $\xi$ denotes a random variable drawn some fixed but unknown distribution $\mathcal{D}$.

 Due to its nested nature, the minimax problem~(\ref{eq:1}) can be rewritten as the following minimization problem: